segabl/pd2-super-serious-shooter/README.md

 - Enemy intimidation is only possible during assault breaks and chances are reduced
 - Weapon recoil is increased when hipfiring and reduced when crouching or aiming down sights
 - Weapon spread is increased when moving and reduced when standing still, crouching or aiming down sights
+- Aim re-centering will only apply to the most recently fired shot

 ## Team AI Changes